guybedford/module-property-refined-proposal/README.md

 There are two possible ways of working around this:

 1. Write a file with an `.mjs` file extension.
-2. Write a `.js` file with a `"use module"` header (https://github.com/tc39/proposal-modules-pragma).
+2. Write a `.js` file with a `"use module"` directive (https://github.com/tc39/proposal-modules-pragma).

 ### Packages consisting of both CommonJS and ES Modules